stech6476/stech6476/README.md

 ---

 - 🔭 I’m currently taking small steps studying programming to master computer science.
-Eventually will bring high proficiency and aptitude in writing code to the company table.
+Eventually hoping I will bring high proficiency and aptitude in writing code to the company table.
 - 🌱 I’m currently reviewing a C# textbook.
 - 👯 I’m looking to collaborate on C#, C++, PHP.
 - 🤔 I’m pursuing/looking for help in an entry level programming position with 0 experience.